 The Fulton County Sexual Assault Protocol Committee shall continue in existence and shall meet at least annually for the purpose of evaluating the effectiveness of the protocol and appropriately modifying and updating same, pursuant to Georgia Law.
 The foregoing Fulton County Sexual Assault Protocol is hereby adopted and replaces any previously adopted protocol and remains in effect until such time as said protocol is amended and adopted.

-This 29th day of December, 2023
+This_02_day of December, 2024